okta/okta-signin-widget/README.md

 The IdP Discovery authentication flow in widget will be

-1. If configured a routing policy that has a username/domain condition, the widget will enter identifier first flow
+1. If a routing policy with a username/domain condition is configured, the widget will enter identifier first flow
-2. Otherwise, widget will enter primary authentication flow.
+2. Otherwise, the widget will enter primary authentication flow.

 For the identifier first flow,

-1. Widget will display an identifier page to enter Okta userName to discovery IdP for authentication
+1. The widget will display an identifier first page for the user to enter an Okta userName to determine the IdP to be used for authentication.
 2. If the IdP is your Okta org, the widget will transition to the primary authentication flow.
 3. If the IdP is a 3rd party IdP or a different Okta org, the widget will invoke the [success callback](#rendereloptions-success-error) with `response.status` as `IDP_DISCOVERY`.